300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which England bowler earned the nickname ’The Burnley Specific’?

-- Was Alastair Cook dinner’s England Check batting common above or under 45?
+- Was Alastair Cook dinner’s England Take a look at batting common above or under 45?

 Answers